Useful Research Methods While Writing a Dissertation

 TopThesis - TOP Quality THESIS Writing

 “It appears to be the most applicable way for examining work environments,” O’Reilly said.
 Conducting this research involves utilizing different data sources.
 They may include interviews, documents, journals, field notes, and probably some elements of quantitative character (detailed information about quantitative research follows).
-Usually, a case study is focused on a certain issue or problem faced by people of particular society and studies it from specific points.
+Usually, a case study is focused on a certain issue or problem faced by people of a particular society and studies it from specific points.
 For instance, a researcher may consider violence at the workplace studying its peculiarities and reasons.

 O’Reilly finds it the most difficult form of qualitative research, which usually involves a description of a “lived experience” and further learning of that experience to help organizations or people facing the same problem come up with a better solution.
-He claims that the researcher is trying to interpret certain experience according to a particular subject.
+He claims that the researcher is trying to interpret a certain experience according to a particular subject.
 For instance, one may consider the case of Hurricane Katrina.
-It does not matter whether it refers to a nurse in a specific and narrow field of medicine, a newly homeless widow or a member of the National Guard —the researcher should evaluate the experience of anybody engaged in large-scale event.”
+It does not matter whether it refers to a nurse in a specific and narrow field of medicine, a newly homeless widow, or a member of the National Guard —the researcher should evaluate the experience of anybody engaged in the large-scale event.”

 This type of research is considered more complicated as it involves emotional context.
 Moreover, O’Reilly explained that one investigating the topic should become “that person” perceiving things in the same way.
-Undoubtedly, it may be very useful experience.
+Undoubtedly, it may be a very useful experience.
 Before applying this method, during coursework, a researcher will practice conducting this type of research, which includes surveys and interviews with the people related to the phenomenon.

 Generic Qualitative Inquiry